tadvi/gedit-gobuild/README.md

 If you work on Go projects with build times over 5 seconds this plugin should be modified to use keyboard shortcut (such as 'F5') instead of on_save action.

+Ops, I forgot to mention...Go is **awesome**.
+But you probably already know that.